 Staphylococcus aureus and

-Enterococcus faecalis (p = 0.0396) after 3 hours.
-Heat treatment led to a weaker log reduction for
+P = 0.0396) after 3 h.
+Heat treatment led to a weaker log reduction of

 Staphylococcus aureus best at 20% and

 Staphylococcus pseudintermedius best at 80%.
-PL appeared synergistic with amikacin against
+PL appeared to show synergistic effects with amikacin against

 Staphylococcus aureus, but the effectiveness of oxacillin decreased.